Lukas2020-code/TuamAC_Project/README.md

 - ### Thank You Website

   - This wesite provide a information to the user that the form was succecfully submitted.
+  - There is also a link link in that message that will take user back to home website.

 ![Thank you website](docs/readme-images/thank-you-page.png)